mdcassaro/homework-3/README.md

 h1## Random password generator
 >This assigment was to develope a password generator page.
 ## Completed
 Built a password generator capable of inputting symbols, numbers, and letters to a specific length.
 The password would be generated to the page.
+I was able to place a maximum and minimum character requirment using a conditional.
 ## Acceptance Criteria
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria